chrisbroski/fetchbot/README.md

 ##### Fragmented Image Data

-Executing raspiyuv in timelapse mode frequently returns partial images.
-I have been able to reassemble these in software so I think the problem is mostly handled.
+Executing `raspiyuv` in timelapse mode frequently returns partial images.
+I have been able to recover these in software so I think the problem is mostly handled.

 ##### Weird Errors